How it works

 is physically attached will take care of this.

-The packet is routed through the BMX layer 3 network to the best Internet gateway.
+The packet is routed through the Babel layer 3 network to the closest Internet gateway.
 It may be a node from the same cloud or any other from another cloud far away.